stoplightio/spectral/docs/guides/3-javascript.md

 const spectral = new Spectral({ resolver: customFileResolver });

+// ... load document

-// lint document as usual
+// ... lint document - $refs and rules will be requested using the proxy
 ```

 The custom resolver we've just created will resolve all remote file refs relatively to the current working directory.